 Perlin wrote: "the Romans usually glazed the whole south wall of their bathhouses."

 Perlin also noted: "Seneca wrote that these giant windows trapped so much solar heat that by the late afternoon, bathers would 'broil' inside the baths."
+Here is where Seneca writes about the baths:

 To show the Romans' facility for solar heating, Perlin points to a 1996 study, "Windows, baths, and solar energy in the Roman empire," by physicist James W. Ring (American Journal of Archaeology).
 I tracked down and read the original article.